Orange-OpenSource/LatSeq/README.md

 - "w" : test writer speed for a simplified data collector

 ## TODO
+- [ ] adapt journey rebuild script to the new data_idenfiters options.
 - [ ] list of requirements on data\_identifiers to enable rebuild journeys
 - [ ] optimize algorithm to rebuild paths